ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 2. Create the table, as shown below.

-    > **Note:** Select the `final` modifier, change the variable type to `Table with Key-Fields` expression, select `CovidEntry` as the row type corresponding to the type of the members of the table, enter `iso_code` as the key, enter `covidTable` as the variable name, and select the `table` expression as the value of the table, when creating the table.
+    > **Note:** Select the `final` modifier, change the type to `Table with Key-Fields`, select `CovidEntry` as the row type corresponding to the type of the members of the table, and enter `iso_code` as the key.
+Use `covidTable` as the variable name and select table constructor expression as the expression used to initialize the variable.

     ![Create data table](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-data-table.gif)